emersion/soju/doc/packaging.md

 - Uses a filesystem message store in `/var/lib/soju/logs/`.
 - Enables the admin Unix socket (required for `sojuctl`).

+The default configuration file's template is stored in `config.in`.

 ## Service manager integration

 soju is designed to be run as a system-wide service under a separate user account.

 SIGHUP can be sent to soju to reload the configuration file.

+A template for systemd is available in `contrib/soju.service`.